silent-entertainment/claxiom/README.md

 The name claxiom is a portmanteau of clever and axiom.
 Okay, I made that up as an afterthought.
 But isn't managing clever axioms what coding is all about?
 In looking for a unique name for the project, I started with the popular convention of starting a common lisp project name with CL, and it evolved from there. *And, viola!
 Hey, Ma!
 I made a new word!*

-And now we present the `claxiom notebook`,  with which you can record your stream of thoughts and code interactively with the flow, test those ideas and keep a running record of your progress, in a format that is easier on the eyes than plain text with all that __noisy__ syntax.
-The format also might make it handy for sharing your thoughts.
+And now we present the `claxiom notebook`,  with which you can record your stream of thoughts, code interactively with the flow, test those ideas and keep a running record of your progress, in a format that is easier on the eyes than plain text with all that __noisy__ syntax.
+The format also might make it quite convenient for sharing your thoughts.

 ## Reasoning